hugomarisco/keykey.kitchen/content/recipes/tempe-orek-basah/index.en.md

   spicy treat that’s packed with flavor.
 Perfect for adding a bit of zest to your meal.
 Enjoy your tastilicious creation!*"
 ---
 Tempe Orek is a beloved Indonesian dish from Java, where tempe is diced or sliced and cooked with a unique blend of palm sugar, Indonesian sweet soy sauce (kecap manis), and tamarind.
-It’s a flavorful, savory classic that captures the heart of traditional Javanese cuisine.
+It’s a flavorful, savory classic that captures the heart of traditional Javanese cuisine.\
+\
+For 2-3 servings\
+Time: 20 minutes